What should the title tag length be in 2024?

 The title tag is one of the most important SEO elements.
 It can have a great impact on your rankings.
 In my experience, optimizing title tags can give rankings a strong boost.

-There are also concerns that getting the title truncated in search results or having it rewritten by Google can negatively affect organic performance.
+There are also concerns that having the title truncated in search results or rewritten by Google can negatively affect organic performance and click-through rate.

-In this post, we’ll explore the basis for such concerns, Google’s official statement about title length, and my findings after manually looking at 645 title tags on Page 1 of Google’s SERPs.
+In this article, we’ll explore the basis for such concerns, Google’s official statement about title length, and my findings after manually looking at 645 title tags of Google’s SERPs.

 Example of title tag cut off in SERPs